 A market is a dynamic place full of ups and downs.
 When you begin your investing journey, you open yourself to a certain degree of risk.
 No matter how cautious you are or how well-calculated or planned your investments are, there is always a risk component when it comes to investment.
-Despite being familiar with these basic concepts, as an investor, you are bound to experience stress, panic, and anxiety every time your investments take an unfavorable turn.
+Despite being familiar with these basic concepts, as an investor, you are likely to experience stress, panic, and anxiety when your investments take an unfavorable turn.
 However, this is where the expertise and professional assessment of a financial advisor can help you.

-If you are confused about holding or folding a poor-performing fund, it may be time for you to understand and discuss the following aspects with your financial advisor.
+If you are confused about holding or folding a poor-performing fund, it may be time for you to understand and discuss the following aspects with your financial advisor:

 All funds are susceptible to poor performance from time to time, depending on various market forces.
 Hence, it may not always be appropriate to be alarmed by a poorly performing fund.
 One way to be certain about how far the fund has fallen is to measure it with a relative benchmark.
 The S&P 500 index is one effective way to measure funds.
 The index is an indicator of the 500 biggest companies in the US.
 Conducting a comparative study on your fund with the S&P 500 index as a benchmark can present an accurate performance score.
 Passively managed funds are generally better at tracking the benchmark.
 However, a financial advisor too can help you understand your fund’s performance in relation to a benchmark.